ror-community/ror-site/content/events/_index.md

 - Time: [3pm UTC](https://dateful.com/convert/coordinated-universal-time-utc?t=3pm&d=2024-01-30)
 - Duration: 1 hour
 - Location: Online
+- Recorded: Yes
 - Description: ROR is turning 5 years old, so we'll be taking this opportunity to reflect on the last five years as well as giving updates about ROR in 2023 and doing some brainstorming with participants about what's next for ROR.
-Most importantly, we'll also be honoring key ROR community contributors, without whom we'd never have come this far.
+Most importantly, we'll also be acknowledging ROR community contributors, without whom we'd never have come this far.
 If you only attend one ROR meeting this year, make it this one.
-- Recorded: Yes

 {{% button color="green" link="https://crossref.zoom.us/meeting/register/tJAvd-GspzsqGNR4PZuBZltTip6Yz2MsrdAj" %}} Register for the ROR Annual Meeting and Fifth Anniversary Celebration {{% /button %}}